Azure/ALZ-Bicep/docs/wiki/PolicyDeepDive.md

 We will explain this process further below in a series of diagrams:

+> A [Code Tour](https://github.com/Azure/ALZ-Bicep/wiki/CodeTour) for this process can also be found [here](https://github.com/Azure/ALZ-Bicep/blob/main/.vscode/tours/upstreamPolicyUpdateProcess.tour)

 ![ALZ-Bicep Policy Update Step 1](media/alzBicepPolicyUpdate1.PNG)

 ![ALZ-Bicep Policy Update Step 2](media/alzBicepPolicyUpdate2.PNG)